deysarkarswarup/deysarkarswarup/README.md

 - 👨 Competent IT professional with a track record in designing websites, both at the front-end and back-end.
 Currently, working as an Associate Software Engineer at Sunquest Information Systems.
 My Other skills involve the Internet of Things (IoT) and Embedded Systems.
 I'm also an Android App Developer.

+- 🔭 Associate Software Engineer at Sunquest Information Systems
-- 🔭 Pursuing Master in Computer Application from Heritage Institute of Technology, Kolkata.
+- 🔭 Master in Computer Application from Heritage Institute of Technology, Kolkata.
 - 🔭 Graduated from St. Xavier's College, Kolkata in Computer Science.

 - 💻 I am a tech-enthusiast and always on a mission to learn something new every day.